There’s no predicting how you’ll first react to the herb, so the best way to go is to start slow and know what you’re smoking or otherwise ingesting.

 The plant itself contains many different properties that lead to its classification as medicinal.
 Among the many are terpenes, flavonoids and, most famously, cannabinoids.
 The latter includes the psychoactive component THC and the more mellow, yet nearly as famed CBD.
 There are many more cannabinoids working together as well, and these fit perfectly into our own endocannabinoid systems, which run throughout our bodies.

 When we ingest cannabis, the receptors in the endocannabinoid system accept the cannabinoid puzzle pieces and they get to work.
-Cannabis is considered an enhancement drug, so expect food to taste better – and to want more of it, for music to sound more intricate, for a massage to feel like heaven and also for a panic attack to feel like the end of the world.
+Cannabis is considered an enhancement drug, so expect food to taste better (and to want more of it), for music to sound more intricate, for a massage to feel like heaven, and for a panic attack to feel like the end of the world.

-There’s no predicting how you’ll first react to the herb, so the best way to go is to start slow and know what you’re smoking or otherwise ingesting.
-There are three main “types” of cannabis: sativa, which is more stimulating; indica, which is more sedating; and hybrid, which melds both worlds.
+There’s no predicting how you’ll first react when smoking marijuana for the first time, so the best way to go is to start slow and know what you’re ingesting.
+There are three main types of cannabis: sativa, which is more stimulating; indica, which is more sedating; and hybrid, which melds both worlds.
 If you’re able to get to a dispensary, ask the budtender which type and “strain” (variety or name) is best for you.